marcelpetrick/DevNotes/BeenThereSeenThat/20220610_AutomatedMachineLearning/README.md

 ![](img24.png)
 * transformers perform good; for NLP
 * still not clear what is the best performing one; which is a stable one?
-* that is wanted to b avoided
+* that is wanted to be avoided

 + autogluon (is from Amazon) is a bit more * auto.gluon.ai/stable
 ![](img25.png)